GlodBlock/ExtendedAE/src/main/resources/assets/extendedae/ae2guide/epp_intro/packing_tape.md

 ## Unpacking

-Just right mouse click with the package item as if it is the device block or part, then the packaged device will be recovered from the package.
+Right-click with the package item as though placing the original device block or part.
+The packaged device will then be restored from the package.